Zoom Video Communications (NASDAQ:ZM) Updates FY 2023 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its FY 2023 earnings guidance on Monday.
 The company provided earnings per share guidance of $3.70-$3.77 for the period, compared to the consensus earnings per share estimate of $3.53.
 The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.55 billion.Zoom Video Communications also updated its Q2 2023 guidance to $0.90-$0.92 EPS.

-Several analysts have recently commented on the stock.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Zoom Video Communications from $155.00 to $105.00 in a research report on Tuesday, May 24th.
-BNP Paribas started coverage on Zoom Video Communications in a report on Tuesday, March 29th.
-They issued a neutral rating and a $110.00 target price on the stock.
-JPMorgan Chase & Co. cut their target price on Zoom Video Communications from $385.00 to $295.00 and set an overweight rating on the stock in a report on Tuesday, March 1st.
-Piper Sandler cut Zoom Video Communications from an overweight rating to a neutral rating and cut their target price for the stock from $157.00 to $96.00 in a report on Thursday, May 12th.
-Finally, Exane BNP Paribas started coverage on Zoom Video Communications in a report on Tuesday, March 29th.
-They issued a neutral rating and a $110.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating, sixteen have issued a hold rating and thirteen have given a buy rating to the stock.
-Based on data from MarketBeat.com, Zoom Video Communications has an average rating of Hold and an average target price of $176.96.
+A number of research analysts recently issued reports on the company.
+Zacks Investment Research raised Zoom Video Communications from a sell rating to a hold rating and set a $99.00 target price on the stock in a report on Monday, May 16th.
+Exane BNP Paribas assumed coverage on Zoom Video Communications in a report on Tuesday, March 29th.
+They set a neutral rating and a $110.00 target price on the stock.
+BTIG Research lowered their target price on Zoom Video Communications from $180.00 to $150.00 in a report on Friday, May 13th.
+Royal Bank of Canada dropped their price target on Zoom Video Communications from $200.00 to $150.00 in a research note on Tuesday, May 24th.
+Finally, BNP Paribas began coverage on Zoom Video Communications in a research note on Tuesday, March 29th.
+They issued a neutral rating and a $110.00 price target on the stock.
+Fifteen equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $167.00.

-In other news, insider Velchamy Sankarlingam sold 2,256 shares of Zoom Video Communications stock in a transaction dated Tuesday, April 12th.
+In other news, insider Velchamy Sankarlingam sold 2,256 shares of the company’s stock in a transaction on Tuesday, April 12th.
 The stock was sold at an average price of $111.69, for a total transaction of $251,972.64.
-Following the completion of the sale, the insider now owns 5,836 shares in the company, valued at approximately $651,822.84.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, COO Aparna Bawa sold 2,000 shares of Zoom Video Communications stock in a transaction dated Tuesday, April 5th.
+Following the transaction, the insider now owns 5,836 shares of the company’s stock, valued at $651,822.84.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, COO Aparna Bawa sold 2,000 shares of the company’s stock in a transaction on Tuesday, April 5th.
 The shares were sold at an average price of $122.38, for a total value of $244,760.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 63,234 shares of company stock valued at $6,941,869 in the last ninety days.
+In the last three months, insiders sold 65,234 shares of company stock worth $7,085,377.
 Insiders own 11.24% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in ZM.
-Global Wealth Management Investment Advisory Inc. lifted its position in Zoom Video Communications by 63.3% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 294 shares of the company’s stock worth $34,000 after buying an additional 114 shares during the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in Zoom Video Communications in the fourth quarter valued at approximately $36,000.
-Covestor Ltd lifted its position in Zoom Video Communications by 76.7% in the first quarter.
-Covestor Ltd now owns 394 shares of the company’s stock valued at $46,000 after purchasing an additional 171 shares during the last quarter.
-Neo Ivy Capital Management bought a new stake in Zoom Video Communications in the fourth quarter valued at approximately $144,000.
-Finally, Penserra Capital Management LLC lifted its position in Zoom Video Communications by 27.7% in the fourth quarter.
-Penserra Capital Management LLC now owns 914 shares of the company’s stock valued at $168,000 after purchasing an additional 198 shares during the last quarter.
-Institutional investors own 55.94% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its stake in Zoom Video Communications by 6.4% in the second quarter.
+Morgan Stanley now owns 12,384,701 shares of the company’s stock valued at $4,793,252,000 after buying an additional 742,240 shares during the period.
+Renaissance Technologies LLC increased its holdings in shares of Zoom Video Communications by 61.0% in the first quarter.
+Renaissance Technologies LLC now owns 6,449,306 shares of the company’s stock worth $756,052,000 after acquiring an additional 2,444,294 shares in the last quarter.
+Northern Trust Corp increased its holdings in shares of Zoom Video Communications by 1.2% in the first quarter.
+Northern Trust Corp now owns 1,424,380 shares of the company’s stock worth $166,980,000 after acquiring an additional 16,464 shares in the last quarter.
+Deutsche Bank AG increased its holdings in shares of Zoom Video Communications by 113.7% in the fourth quarter.
+Deutsche Bank AG now owns 726,710 shares of the company’s stock worth $133,649,000 after acquiring an additional 386,594 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its holdings in shares of Zoom Video Communications by 3.5% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 662,717 shares of the company’s stock worth $77,691,000 after acquiring an additional 22,447 shares in the last quarter.
+55.94% of the stock is currently owned by hedge funds and other institutional investors.

 About Zoom Video Communications (Get Rating)